Theresa May requests Brexit delay until June 30, with option to leave earlier

 “We could veto any increase in the budget, obstruct the putative EU army and block (French President Emmanuel) Macron’s integrationist schemes.”

-Top-level talks aimed at finding a way out of the Brexit deadlock will continue between the Government and Labour on Friday.
+Talks aimed at finding a way out of the Brexit deadlock are continuing between the Government and Labour negotiating teams on Friday.

-Labour deputy leader Tom Watson told BBC Radio 4’s Today programme that negotiations are “making progress”, he said, and both sides are hoping for “a creative solution” – which could include another referendum.
+Labour deputy leader Tom Watson told BBC Radio 4’s Today programme that negotiations are “making progress”, and both sides are hoping for “a creative solution” – which could include another referendum.

 He added: “One of the solutions to break a parliamentary impasse is to ask the people to run their slide rule over Theresa May’s deal.